This nut free pesto is rich, creamy and simply wonderful! It is quick and easy to prepare, with the option to use a special ingredient!

-Which pestle and mortar is best for pesto?
+Which pestle and mortar is best?

 Together they are perfect for crushing the delicate leaves to extract their oils, rather than pounding them to slime!
-The grinding releases the wonderful aromas of the garlic and the basil leaves.
+The slow grinding releases the wonderful aromas of garlic and basil leaves.

 Choose a mortar with a bowl large enough to accommodate enough leaves, and a pestle big and round to crush and blend the ingredients together.

-Choose small, fresh, undamaged basil leaves.
+- Choose small, fresh, undamaged basil leaves.
 Rinse them in cool water, then wipe dry, taking care not to crush them.

-Crush the garlic with a just a pinch of salt (as the cheeses are salty).
+- Crush the garlic with a just a pinch of salt (as the cheeses are salty).

-Grind the basil using light circular motions, pressing into the sides of the walls, cutting up the leaves and releasing the oils.
+- Grind the basil using light circular motions, pressing into the sides of the walls, cutting up the leaves and releasing the oils.

-Use a good quality, mild olive oil to bring together all the flavours and make a creamy sauce.
+- Use a good quality, mild olive oil to bring together all the flavours and make a creamy sauce.

-- 1/2 cup olive oil
+- 120 milliliters olive oil ½ cup

-- 2 cups basil, small fresh leaves
+- 40 grams basil 2 cups, small fresh leaves

 - 2 cloves garlic

-- 3 tablespoons Parmesan Reggiano cheese, grated
+- 3 tablespoons Parmesan Reggiano cheese freshly grated

-- sea salt, to taste
+- sea salt to taste

 - 40 grams basilWash the basil leaves taking care not to damage them, and wipe dry with a kitchen towel.

-Using a pestle and mortar, crush the garlic and salt to a paste.
-Add a few basil leaves at a time, grinding in a light, circular motion, till all the leaves have been cut to small bits.
-Mash in the banana and add the cheeses.
-Stir in the oil and mix well till fully amalgamated.
-Serve immediately.
+- 1 tablespoon mashed bananaAdd a few basil leaves at a time, grinding in a light, circular motion, till all the leaves have been cut to small bits and add the cheese.
+Mix in the banana if using.

 - Blend in short pulses, stopping to push down the leaves every so often, till it becomes a paste.

-To serve with pasta, mix in a little of the starchy pasta water to combine it well.
+- To serve with pasta, mix in a little of the starchy pasta water to combine it well.

-Make sure there is a layer of oil covering the pesto before sealing and storing in the fridge/freezer to prevent oxidation.
+- Pesto will darken on exposure to air, so make sure there is a layer of oil covering the pesto before sealing and storing in the fridge/freezer to prevent oxidation.